jberthe/generator-app-fiori/README.md

 ### Version 1.3.0
 * Upd: Prompting CDN UI5 version add other to be able to use another library
 * Add: command changeui5version
+* Fix: Odata mainservice when no servic prompting

 ### Version 1.2.2